Nothing Can Trump My Birthday

 From turning 1 year old and singing "Happy Birthday" aloud atop my Grandpa and Grandma Rellihan's dining room table while standing beside my birthday cake (yes, I knew all the words and the melody), to running in the brisk autumn morning air of various Austin neighborhoods in my twenties and thirties and shouting to random folks who were innocently raking leaves into piles on their front lawn, "It's my birthday!
 Have an awesome day!" as I enthusiastically fist-pump the air and jog on by, birthdays have always filled me with jubilation.
 Some would say this enthusiasm is really just the way I've always woken up: annoyingly happy.
 But for me, birthdays have always exponentially amplified my customary level of joy.

 I'm one of the lucky ones who has had more surprise parties than any one person deserves.
-For my thirteenth birthday Mom and Dad throw a surprise party at our house after a Friday night basketball game.
+For my thirteenth birthday, Mom and Dad throw a surprise party at our house after a Friday night basketball game.
 This surprise nearly gets dismantled (by me) because all I want to do is go home, shower and hang out alone in my room and write in my journal (which I did a lot when I was thirteen and fourteen).

 ."Well, thanks, but I think my mom wants me to come home right away so we can do something together as a family tonight," I say, rolling my eyes, as if to indicate that this is a super annoying request from my mother.
 "Do you mind just dropping me off at my house?"

 Gina stumbles a bit in her response, questioning me and awkwardly prying, "Are you sure?
-I mean, can't you come for a little while?" as she looks sideways at Katie, both of them likely questioning whether they understood the pre-surprise instructions.
+I mean, can't you come for a little while?" as she looks sideways at Katie, both of them likely questioning whether they understood their pre-surprise instructions.

 "No, I'd better not.
 I think my mom probably wants us all home to do stuff together tonight.
 Maybe we could do something next Friday," I reply, hoping this will satisfy her desire to have me in tow at the pizza parlor.